mnichols08/colt-steele/the-linux-command-line-bootcamp/docs/section-04.md

 to search within a LESS file, you can type `/` and then type in something to search for and find out `-w` means we get the week number

+So how do we read a synopsis?
+ncal [31bhJeoSM]
+well the square brackets mean that it those options are all option and also lumped together if there are other options seperated by brackets they must be seperated

+TLDR; `man <app>` will list useful information about using commands in the terminal